LucasLyn/macbookpro9.x-linux/README.md

     $ sudo mv mac_dk.map.gz /usr/share/kbd/keymaps/mac/all/mac_dk.map.gz

-The newly compiled keymap can be checked for issues by loading the keymap with `loadkeys`:
+>[!TIP]

-    $ loadkeys /usr/share/kbd/keymaps/mac/all/mac_dk.map.gz
+>You can check the keymap for any glaring issues before you apply it at boot, simply by using `loadkeys` with the file path.

-For the changes to be persistent after a reboot, the `KEYMAP` variable can be changed in `/etc/vconsole.conf`:
+To apply the keymap automatically after a reboot, change the `KEYMAP` variable in `/etc/vconsole.conf`:

     KEYMAP=mac_dk.map.gz